 Sauce IPSec Proxy establishes a VPN connection between two IPSec gateways, and a tunnel gateway that allows only your authorized test VMs to connect.
-Contact your Sauce Labs Sales Engineer or Customer Success Manager for more information.
+For more information, see our Sauce IPSec Proxy Overview white paper or contact your Customer Success Manager or Sauce Labs Sales Engineer.

 The tunnel gateway is always on for the lifetime of the secure Sauce IPSec Proxy connection, allowing you to run secure and encrypted tests anytime in the Sauce Labs cloud.